Whether you are organised enough to make your own pastry and mincemeat or use ready-made, these bite-sized morsels are perfect with a cup of coffee.

 A pastry brush and a small clean paintbrush are handy

 1. First make the pastry cases by rolling out the pastry if needed and cutting 7cm circles using a cutter.
-Essential tip: dust both sides of the pastry circles to help the mini pies come easily out of the tray and press the centre gently between your fingers to start to shape them to fit the muffin tray hole.
+Dust both sides of the pastry circles to help the mini pies come easily out of the tray and press the centre gently between your fingers to start to shape them to fit the muffin tray hole.
 There’s no need to grease the tray but make sure the pastry is well floured.

 2. Press the pastry gently into the muffin tray hole until it is level with the top.
 Repeat for all 12 holes, prick the bottom of the pastry with a fork and chill in the fridge or freezer for 5 - 10 mins.